2/19/2020

 President and Chief Executive Officer

-Yeah.
-So the fitness gross margin definitely is influenced by product mix.
+Yeah, so the fitness gross margin definitely is influenced by product mix.
 And in the fourth quarter, we had a lot of products that were sold, obviously, for the holiday season, particularly promotional products.
-And tax itself is a product line, as we've said before, that is slightly dilutive to the overall gross margins of the segment.
-And so the just under 50% was obviously a result of all of that mix.
-We would expect that to go up and down as the year progresses, depending on the seasonality and the kind of products that we offer.
-And generally, we're targeting around a 50% gross margin for the segment and mid to high teens operating margin for the segment.
+And TAS itself is a product line, as we've said before, that is slightly diluted to the overall gross margins of the segment.
+And so the just under 50% was obviously a result of all of that We would expect that to go up and down as the year progresses, depending on the seasonality and the kind of products that we offer.
+And generally, we're targeting around a 50% gross margin for the segment and mid- to high-teens operating margin for the segment.

 speaker

-Okay.
-Got it.
-And, Doug, I believe you said our capex for 2020 is expected to be around $225 million, if I'm not mistaken.
-That's about QX an increase.
-Am I assuming correctly that it's mostly coming from investments on the auto side and facilities and so forth, or is there something else to that?
+Okay, got it.
+And, Doug, I believe you said our CapEx for 2020 is expected to be around $225 million, if I'm not mistaken.
+Correct.
+QX and increase.
+Am I assuming correctly that's mostly coming from investments on the auto side and facilities and so forth, or is there something else to that?

 speaker